The popular Andalusian beach town of Tarifa is well known for its water activities like kitesurfing, windsurfing, surfing, and so much more.

-One of the things to do in Tarifa you should not miss out on is to visit all the spectacular beaches.
+One of the things to do in Tarifa that you should not miss out on is to visit all the spectacular beaches.
 This part of Andalucia is blessed with some of the most astounding beaches in the country, much due to its intense Levante wind.

 This also means you have to pick out the day carefully.
-If it’s a windy day, get active and try one of the many wind sports you can do, but if it’s a calm day, it’s perfect to get a tan and walk the dunes of the mesmerizing beaches like Valdevaqueros.
+If it’s a windy day, get active and try one of the many wind sports you can do, but if it’s a calm day, it’s perfect to get a tan and walk the dunes of the mesmerizing beaches of Tarifa like Valdevaqueros.

 While these are some of the best things to do around Tarifa, the beach in Tarifa itself is also stunning.